• Language

 Our school welcomes many families with English as an additional language and we support these children with a variety of speaking and listening intervention programmes led by highly skilled staff.
 In addition to this, vocabulary is explicitly taught and secured through images and a range of strategies to ensure the classroom is inclusive to all learners.

 Across the whole curriculum children are encouraged to develop their vocabulary and use discussion in order to support their learning.
 This is embedded within all planning in the school and modelled by teaching staff.
-Children are taught to elaborate and explain clearly their understanding and ideas.
+Children are taught to build on the ideas of others and challenge clearly using their understanding and ideas.